Click here for more details

 For any enquiry, please send an email to firstname.lastname@example.org.

-With the continuing growth and development of the HKBU Department of Music and our new Departmental facility on the Shaw Campus set to open in 2024, we are establishing a new "Choral Union" choir and associated "Conducting Lab Choir" to further develop opportunities for HKBU undergraduate students in the areas of choral-orchestral performance and choral conducting.
+With the continuing growth and development of the HKBU Academy of Music and our new Departmental facility on the Shaw Campus set to open in 2024, we are establishing a new "Choral Union" choir and associated "Conducting Lab Choir" to further develop opportunities for HKBU undergraduate students in the areas of choral-orchestral performance and choral conducting.